 Denise Anne Duffield, my multi-award-winning website designer, editor and better half, pulls out all the stops in this redesign which now features a blog, posts with comments, an RSS feed, and easy ways to share articles with others via e-mail and social bookmarking sites.

-Does the state toxic department’s $46 million Aerojet Chino Hills cleanup plan go far enough?
-Missing munitions, untested groundwater, depleted uranium issues and radiation possibly running off the Cold War-era weapons facility into the headwaters of the Santa Ana River are concerns.
+Does $46 million Aerojet Chino Hills cleanup go far enough?
+Missing munitions, untested groundwater, depleted uranium and radiation running off facility into Santa Ana River are concerns.

-Simi Valley’s Radiation Rangers uncover more than just contamination in Runkle Canyon – they’ve discovered that Runkle’s would-be developer KB Home promise to remove two giant mountains of slag material that are leaking pools of toxic sludge.
+Runkle Canyon’s Radiation Rangers uncover KB Home’s promise to remove two giant mountains of slag material that are leaking pools of toxic sludge.
 Rangers say it’s a mountain of malarkey.